jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

     (a) a member of the Police; or
     (b) a person whose functions include the investigation of offences
   - **Judge** includes a Justice of the Peace, a community magistrate, and any tribunal
-  - **lawyer** means a barrister or solicitor, as those terms are defined in section 2 of the Law Practitioners Act 1982
+  - **lawyer** means a barrister or solicitor, as those terms are defined in section 6 of the Lawyers and Conveyancers Act 2006
   - **leading question** means a question that directly or indirectly suggests a particular answer to the question
   - **offer evidence** includes eliciting evidence by cross-examining a witness called by another party
   - **opinion** , in relation to a statement offered in evidence, means a statement of opinion that tends to prove or disprove a fact